After the Crash: How to Handle a Multi-Car Pileup Claim in CA

 • Road Conditions: Poor road maintenance, potholes, and sudden changes in traffic flow can increase the risk of collisions, leading to multi-car pileups.

-• Traffic Congestion: Heavy traffic can result in accidents where drivers cannot react quickly enough when the vehicle in front stops suddenly.
+• Traffic Congestion: Heavy traffic can lead to accidents when drivers are unable to react quickly enough to sudden stops by the vehicle in front of them.

 Determining Fault in Multi-Car Pileups

 Defining who is at fault in a multi-car pileup can be challenging.
-California’s comparative negligence law applies, meaning that fault can be apportioned to multiple drivers depending on how much each contributed to the accident.
+California’s comparative negligence law (California Civil Code § 1714) applies, meaning that fault can be apportioned among multiple drivers depending on the extent to which each contributed to the accident.

 What do you need to determine liability?